-Once the Architecture of the RE-SAMPLE platform has been defined and all its components have been identified, partners involved in developing these components will be asked to identify if, and possibly under which license models, they plan to make their contributions accessible.
-The present document will then be updated accordingly.
+Although the Architecture of the RE-SAMPLE platform has been defined and all its components have been identified (D2.6, M12), partners involved in developing these components are still engaged in technical discussions on various details.
+Therefore, the list of components that shall be made available open source as of M36 could still be changed.
+When asked to identify if, and possibly under which license models, they plan to make their contributions accessible, the partners have reported the following components: